Wills, Trust & Probate

 A Grant of Probate is not always necessary.
 There are many different factors, but a Grant of Probate will usually be required if the deceased:

-• had property in their sole name or as tenants in common
+• Had property in their sole name or as tenants in common

-• had savings of more than £15,000 and shares in their sole name worth over £5000
+• Had savings of more than £15,000 and shares in their sole name worth over £5000

-• left a valid Will – if not, a Grant of Letters of Administration will be required instead
+• Left a valid Will — if not, a Grant of Letters of Administration will be required instead.

-Do I need to use a solicitor for Probate?
+Do I need to use a solicitor for probate?

+We often hear from clients who underestimated the amount of work involved with probate.
+It is up to the executor(s) to decide if they have the time and patience to deal with a notoriously frustrating process, in addition to the financial responsibility.
 If you manage a probate yourself, you will be financially responsible for any errors you make.
-HMRC is taking an increasingly hard line against errors in forms which cover inheritance tax.
+HMRC is taking a hard line against errors in forms that cover inheritance tax.
 If you make a mistake, the penalties can be harsh.

-The Executor will be expected to settle any unpaid debts and may find themselves faced with reams of paperwork and legal jargon at a time where they are trying to cope with grief.
+The executor will be expected to settle any unpaid debts and may find themselves faced with reams of paperwork and legal jargon at a time when they are trying to cope with grief.
+Many people decide to save time, money and stress by employing a probate solicitor to do the complex work for them.

-A simple matter – Mr George
+A Simple Matter — Mr George

-We charged £2,500.00 plus VAT and the Probate Registry application fee of £273.
+We charged £2,500.00 plus 20% VAT and the Probate Registry application fee of £273.

 The reasons the bill was relatively small were:

-• No inheritance tax was payable
+• No inheritance tax was payable.

-• The assets we had to collect and distribute were from five savings accounts (including ISA’s and Premium Bonds).
+• The assets we had to collect and distribute were from five savings accounts (including ISAs and Premium Bonds).
 He also had one joint savings account and two joint bank accounts with his wife.
 These assets had an approximate value of £203,000.00

-• There were only three beneficiaries including Mrs George and there were no trusts or other complexities involved
+• There were only three beneficiaries, including Mrs George, and there were no trusts or other complexities involved.

-A typical case – Miss M Bennett
+A Typical Case — Miss M Bennett

-We charged £11,925.00 plus VAT and the Probate Registry application fee of £273.
+We charged £11,925.00 plus 20% VAT and the Probate Registry application fee of £273.

 The time estimate was based on our need to:

-• Encash the assets across the same 15 organisations and pay any liabilities, including valuations, funeral costs and property clearance and cleaning
+• Encash the assets across the same 15 organisations and pay any liabilities, including valuations, funeral costs and property clearance and cleaning.

-• Prepare an IHT 400 and liaise with the Capital Taxes Office
+• Prepare an IHT 400 and liaise with the Capital Taxes Office.

-• Prepare the estate accounts and deal with the residue, distributing this to three beneficiaries
+• Prepare the estate accounts and deal with the residue, distributing this to three beneficiaries.

-• Arrange for the sale of the property (completed through our firm but as a separate matter with our fees for the conveyancing being paid from the sale monies)
+• Arrange for the sale of the property (completed through our firm but as a separate matter with our fees for the conveyancing being paid from the sale monies).

-A complicated case – Mrs Montgomery
+A Complicated Case — Mrs Montgomery

-We charged £41,000.00 plus VAT and disbursements.
+We charged £40,500.00 plus 20% VAT and the Probate Registry fee of £273.

 • Establish the assets and liabilities in the estate